A collar lemma for partially hyperconvex surface group representations: Introduction

 Theorem \ref{thm.INTROhyperconvex implies positively ratioed} lets us add to Martone-Zhang's list of positively ratioed representations a few more representations in (conjectural) higher Teichm\"uller theories: Hitchin representations into $\SO(p,p)$ and $\Theta$-positive representations into $\rho:\G\to\SO(p,q)$ as introduced by Guichard-Wienhard \cite{GWpositivity}.
 A straightforward computation shows that $\rho$ satisfies property $H_k$ if and only if the dual $\r^{\dual}$ satisfies property $H_{d-k}$.
 Moreover representations into $\SO(p,q)$ are self dual.
 It was proven in \cite[Theorem 9.9]{PSW} and \cite[Theorem 10.1]{PSWB} that representations in the Hitchin component in $\SO(p,p)$ and $\Theta$-positive representations in $\SO(p,q)$ satisfy property $H_k$.
 As a result we obtain:

-\begin{cor}The following are examples of positively ratioed representations: \begin{enumerate} \item If $\rho:\G\to\SO(p,p)$ belongs to the Hitchin comonent, then it is $k$-strongly positively ratioed for $1\leq k\leq p-2$, and both irreducible factors of $\wedge^p\rho$ are 1-strongly positively ratioed. \item If $\rho:\G\to\SO(p,q)$ is $\Theta-$positive in the sense of Guichard-Wienhard, then it is $k$-strongly positively ratioed for $1\leq k\leq p-2$. \end{enumerate} \end{cor}
+\begin{cor}The following are examples of positively ratioed representations: \begin{enumerate} \item If $\rho:\G\to\SO(p,p)$ belongs to the Hitchin component, then it is $k$-positively ratioed for $1\leq k\leq p-2$, and both irreducible factors of $\wedge^p\rho$ are 1-positively ratioed. \item If $\rho:\G\to\SO(p,q)$ is $\Theta-$positive in the sense of Guichard-Wienhard, then it is $k$-positively ratioed for $1\leq k\leq p-2$. \end{enumerate} \end{cor}

 We now turn to the second feature of representations satisfying property $H_k$, which could be of independent interest.
 This justifies why in Theorem \ref{thm.INTROcollar lemma} we do not need to take the absolute value: